Grosse Point Light: Operation

+One hundred years after the appointment of E.J.
+Moore, Donald J. “D.J.”
+Terras became Keeper of Grosse Point Lighthouse on April 28, 1983.
+This local government appointment was made by the Board of Commissioners of the Lighthouse Park District of Evanston which oversees operation of the light as a private aid to navigation (#20190, USCG Light List).
+A century aside, Terras’ position requires some of the same work-related duties as Keeper Moore such as making sure that the original Fresnel lens operates properly, filing government paperwork, and hiring contractors.
+But Don Terras was hired at a time when there was strong national sentiment to preserve and interpret historic lighthouses and he was at the forefront of a new generation of so-called “Heritage” Keepers.
+In pursuing these activities, Mr. Terras supplemented a small tax-generated budget with grant money and successfully lobbied for establishment of a lighthouse preservation fund for public donations to restore and interpret the history of Grosse Point Lighthouse.
+Like E.J.
+Moore, he developed a rapport with news reporters who used a wide variety of media to write about his work, the lighthouse, and his personal life that included teaching, publishing books (The Grosse Point Lighthouse and Lighthouses of Chicago Harbor - Their History, Architecture and Lore), completing his term as president of the American Lighthouse Council, and writing the successful nomination of Grosse Point Lighthouse as a National Historic Landmark.

 Deactivation and conversion to private aid to navigation

 In 1935, the federal government turned over the grounds and the buildings, except for the lighthouse tower and light, to the city of Evanston.
 In 1941, the Grosse Point Light Station was decommissioned by the United States Coast Guard as a precaution against possible air raids in the wake of the attack on Pearl Harbor.
 After the decommissioning, the city received the tower and the light.
 But the lease allows the government to take the light station back if they ever needed it for official use.

 The light was reignited in 1945 and has served as a secondary navigational aid ever since.
 The lighthouse is operated by the Lighthouse Park District of Evanston, Illinois, once known as the Northeast Park District, but since renamed in honor of the lighthouse.

 Illinois has two well-known and historic light stations in the Chicago area, plus two pierhead lights.
-Chicago has no area lighthouse preservation group, and this light has been the primary beneficiary of preservation efforts in the area.
-The Calumet Harbor Light—just across the border in Indiana, and one of eleven past or present lighthouses in Indiana, was demolished in 1995.
+In 2023, The Friends of the Chicago Harbor Lighthouse was formed to help “Preserve, Restore and Celebrate” this historically important Great Lakes Aid to Navigation.
+The Calumet Harbor Light—just across the border in Indiana, and one of eleven past or present lighthouses in Indiana— was demolished in 1995.